 What Caesar Dressing do I use for Cucumbers Caesar?

 For years I wouldn’t use anything but Cardini’s Caesar for this recipe.
-The in one of those unexplained corporate decisions, Cardini’s changed the recipe so it was so vinegary and less creamy, and I didn’t like it so much any more.
-Now I use Newman’s Own Creamy Caesar Salad Dressing (affiliate link) or Yo Mama’s Caesar Dressing (affiliate link) both of which are very low in carbs and taste creamy like Cardini’s used to before they messed with it.
+Then in one of those unexplained corporate decisions, Cardini’s changed the recipe so it was more vinegary and less creamy, and I didn’t like it so much any more.
+Now I use Newman’s Own Creamy Caesar Salad Dressing (affiliate link), which is very low in carbs and tastes creamy like Cardini’s used to before they messed with it.
 But any Caesar Dressing that you like will be amazing on this.

 What kind of cucumbers are best for this salad?

 Of course fresh garden cucumbers are best for any salad with cucumber.
 But when you don’t have those, I would prefer either the “European” cucumbers that come wrapped in plastic, or the small mini cucumbers.
-Regular grocery store cucumbers are often sold with a wax on the skin and they don’t have as good of flavor.
+Regular grocery store cucumbers are often sold with a wax on the skin and they aren’t as flavorful.

 Cucumbers Caesar process shots collage